bridgecrew-perf7/LDOS--Deployment/04 LDOS/ldos.md

 <em>Download and unpack the Metrics Add-On</em>
 If you have completed the Installation & Configuration of the Foundry Platform, the Metrics-addon 1.0.0. image and chart has been uploaded into the Registry.
-Please refer to: Lab - Install Metrics-addon
+Please refer to: Lab - LDOS Pre-flight

 Please refer to the documentation to manually upload: [LDOS 1.1.1 Installation & Configuration](resources/LDOS-1.1.1_Installation_and_Configuration_Guide.pdf)